-RG 000.20 Existing guidance in RG 79 and RG 181 addresses many of the inconsistent practices we identified.
-However, the existing guidance only briefly deals with the specific circumstances that can give rise to conflicts in the provision by licensees of both corporate advisory and research services and is discussed in general terms.
-In addition, the existing guidance does not detail the appropriate handling of MNPI.
+RG 264.20 Existing guidance in RG 79 and RG 181 addresses many of the inconsistent practices we identified.
+However, the existing guidance only briefly deals with the specific circumstances that can give rise to conflicts in the provision by licensees of both corporate advisory and research.
+In addition, the existing guidance does not detail the appropriate handling of inside information.

-RG 000.21 Our review showed that licensees involved in providing research would benefit from detailed guidance on managing conflicts of interest and MNPI.
-While our guidance in RG 79 sets out a framework that applies to a range of research issues, including the proper management of conflicts, this guidance updates and supplements RG 79 in its application to sell-side research.

-- RG 000.22 A key focus of this guide is on how conflicts of interest are managed and, where necessary, avoided, so as to ensure research has credibility and integrity and can reasonably be relied on directly or indirectly by investors.
+- RG 264.21 Our review showed that licensees involved in providing research would benefit from detailed guidance on managing conflicts of interest and inside information.
+While our guidance in RG 79 sets out a framework that applies to a range of research issues, including the proper management of conflicts, this guidance supplements RG 79 in its application to sell-side research.
+In the case of any inconsistency between RG 79 and this regulatory guide, this guidance will prevail. - RG 264.22 A key focus of this guide is on how conflicts of interest are managed and, where necessary, avoided so as to ensure research has credibility and integrity and can reasonably be relied on directly or indirectly by investors.
 This guide applies to licensees who are involved in providing sell-side research.
-Section D also applies to licensees who prepare sell-side research and who are involved in capital raising transactions. - RG 000.23 This guide should be read together with relevant sections of the Corporations Act and other related ASIC guidance including: - (a) RG 79; - (b) Regulatory Guide 104 Licensing: Meeting the general obligations (RG 104); - (c) Regulatory Guide 105 Licensing: Organisational competence (RG 105); - (d) Regulatory Guide 111 Content of expert reports (RG 111); - (e) Regulatory Guide 112 Independence of experts (RG 112); and - (f) RG 181.
+Section D also applies to licensees who prepare sell-side research and who are involved in capital raising transactions. - RG 264.23 This guide should be read together with relevant sections of the Corporations Act and other related ASIC guidance including: - (a) RG 79; - (b) Regulatory Guide 104 Licensing: Meeting the general obligations (RG 104); - (c) Regulatory Guide 105 Licensing: Organisational competence (RG 105); - (d) Regulatory Guide 111 Content of expert reports (RG 111); - (e) Regulatory Guide 112 Independence of experts (RG 112); and - (f) RG 181.